Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 # DeepTL-Lane-Change-Classification
 Infers the risk level of lane change video clips.
 The related paper is submitted to IEEE ITSC 2019.
-[Mask R-CNN implementation by Matterport](https://github.com/matterport/Mask_RCNN) is utilized for the segmentation part in this project.

-Coming soon:

-The full release will be available soon.
-Stay tuned for updates!

 ## Features:
-* A novel deep spatiotemporal framework with segmentation mask transfer for risky action detection in short lane change video clips
+* A novel deep spatiotemporal framework for risky action detection in short lane change video clips
 * using solely a camera for the task
-* extensive comparison of state-of-the-art deep backbone models.
+* Two versions available with trained weights! : ResNet50 + LSTM and MaskRCNN backbone + CNN + LSTM.

 ## Examples: